iceTwy/get-chromium/README.md

 ### License

 get-chromium has been released into the public domain.
+Read LICENSE.md and check [unlicense.org](https://unlicense.org/) for further information.

+The WAIVER file is digitally signed with GPG by contributors to waive their copyright.